Learn more about Elsevier’s Drug Patient Education today! Empower and engage your patients to use medication safely.

 This medicine may also interact with the following medications:

 Your condition will be monitored carefully while you are receiving this medicine.
-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
+Tell your health care provider if your symptoms do not start to get better or if they get worse.
 You may need blood work done while you are taking this medicine.

 You will be tested for tuberculosis (TB) before you start this medicine.
 If your doctor prescribes any medicine for TB, you should start taking the TB medicine before starting this medicine.
 Make sure to finish the full course of TB medicine.